 But that gross carpet had to go, so I decided I was going to paint the plywood subfloor in my living and dining rooms.

 I think I’m kind of in love with these floors.

 This was not a quick or easy project but it was sooo worth the effort.
 Here is a quick run-down of how I did it.

 This post contains affiliate links – you get to buy cool stuff you want and support future DIY projects on Lovely Etc. at the same time.
+The gorgeous stencil I used was provided to me by Cutting Edge Stencils.
 See my full disclosure here.

 Painted Plywood Subfloor

 1. Rip out old carpet and carpet padding.
 Remove all tack strips and staples from subfloor.